borkob/git_labs/README.md

 Please use this citation when referring to this archive:

-B. Boišković, F. Brglez and J. Brest, **A GitHub Archive for Solvers and Solutions of the labs problem**, 2016
+B. Bošković, F. Brglez and J. Brest, **A GitHub Archive for Solvers and Solutions of the labs problem**, 2016

 @misc{OPUS2-git_labs-Boskovic,